vivekcode01/StreamIt/docs/guide/getting-started.md

 ### Development

-We’ve already covered how to build Superstreamer locally, and we’ve also made it easy to start developing on the project.
+We've already covered how to build Superstreamer locally, and we've also made it easy to start developing on the project.
 Just run `pnpm dev` from the root of the project, and it will launch all the services, including the app.
-Head over to `http://localhost:52000`, and you’ll be welcomed by the app!
+Head over to `http://localhost:52000`, and you'll be welcomed by the app!

 ::: code-group